-P10b \textit{``Business/market demands or trends''} (grounded = 7), which is related to digital transformation drivers above-mentioned.
+P10b, \textit{``Business/market demands or trends''} (grounded = 7), is related to the digital transformation drivers mentioned above.
 This indicates that many times the reasons for adopting DevOps do not come from within the organization, but from outside, such as customer and market requests.
 P10b is evidenced by the following excerpts: \textit{``We started adopting DevOps because of customer demands''} [ID08], \textit{``The clients we work with were starting a DevOps transformation because the trend that is being sold from the market is that with the introduction of DevOps you are going to get a higher quality software in less time.
-The trend has a lot of influence''} [ID16], \textit{``We haven't adopted DevOps as a resolution to a problem, but as a need to adapt to a market with enormous variability that requires much more agility than we were capable of providing"} [ID04], finally \textit{``The market is asking for DevOps.
+The trend has a lot of influence''} [ID16], \textit{``We haven't adopted DevOps as a resolution to a problem, but as a need to adapt to a market with enormous variability that requires much more agility than we were capable of providing"} [ID04], and finally, \textit{``The market is asking for DevOps.
 We came from applying traditional development models and were not aware of the market situation and technological evolution.
-We had to make a change within the organization and adapt us to a new model''} [ID14].
+We had to make a change within the organization and adapt to a new model''} [ID14].

-P02a \textit{``Need of higher quality (released) products/services''} (grounded = 7).
-This means that the organizations participating in the study need velocity, but they also need high quality products and services, i.e. they need to release software with the least number of bugs as possible, improve user experience, and other quality metrics, such as performance.
-P02a is evidenced by the following excerpts: \textit{``In the end the problem was faster value delivery, but also higher quality delivery and quicker problem solving''} [ID30], \textit{``Production deployments needed a lot of speed and quality''} [ID09], finally \textit{``The performance of the service was very limited, from a certain number of users connected, navigation on the platform became slow and unstable.
+P02a \textit{``Need for higher quality (released) products/services''} (grounded = 7).
+This means that the organizations participating in the study need velocity, but they also needed high-quality products and services, i.e., they needed to release software with the least number of bugs as possible and improve the user experience and other quality metrics, such as performance.
+P02a is evidenced by the following excerpts: \textit{``In the end, the problem was faster value delivery but also higher quality delivery and quicker problem solving''} [ID30], \textit{``Production deployments needed a lot of speed and quality''} [ID09], and finally, \textit{``The performance of the service was very limited, from a certain number of users connected, navigation on the platform became slow and unstable.
 We needed to improve the user experience (browsing speed, minimize performance drops,...) and optimize hardware resources''} [ID07].